open-source-flash/open-source-flash/README.md

 So Adobe, you're [killing Flash now](https://blogs.adobe.com/conversations/2017/07/adobe-flash-update.html).

-Flash is an important piece of Internet history and killing Flash Player means future generations can't access the past.
+Flash is an important piece of Internet history and killing Flash means future generations can't access the past.
 Games, experiments and websites would be forgotten.

 Open sourcing Flash would be a good solution to keep Flash projects alive safely for archive reasons.
 Don't know how, but that's the beauty of open source: you never know what will come up after you go open source!
+There might be a way to convert swf/fla to HTML5/canvas/webgl/webassembly, or some might write a standalone player for it.

 We understand that there are licenced components you can not release.
 Simply leave them out with a note explaining what was removed.
 We will either bypass them, or replace them with open soure alternatives.

-Notice: The idea is not to save Flash Player, but to open source Flash!

 __Star this repository to sign the petition.__ Pull requests are also welcome.
 Add cool Flash links here and reasons to open source Flash.